buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcRamp.md

 The walking line is represented by a two-dimensional open curve as the axis.
 The curve is directed into the upward direction (direction has to be interpreted as specified at the subtypes of IfcCurve).

-> NOTE&nbsp; The 'Axis' representation of IfcRamp may be provided even if the IfcRamp has components with own shape representations.
+> NOTE  The 'Axis' representation of IfcRamp may be provided even if the IfcRamp has components with own shape representations.

 ### Body Clipping Geometry